-In this post, I share how Cleanlab went from a graduate research project to a company with tech used by Google, Tesla, Amazon, Microsoft, Wells Fargo, Scale, Uber, and engineers and data scientists at companies around the world; where we are today; and the future we are building.
+In this post, I share how Cleanlab went from a graduate research project to a company with tech used by Google, Tesla, Amazon, Microsoft, Scale, Uber, and engineers and data scientists at companies around the world; where we are today; and the future we are building.

 The History: A decade climb to Cleanlab

 Our vision to make AI work for people and their messy, real-world data is inspired by experiences from our history.
 Here are some of the steps that got us to where we are today:

 - I built MIT and Harvard’s cheating detection system for their online courses and found tens of thousands of label errors (course certificates earned by cheating), ultimately banning thousands and validating hundreds of thousands of edX certificates.